-(a) Scope of Application Qual litative Disclosures: a) The name of the top corporate entity in the group to which this guidelines applies First Security Islami Bank Limited (FSIBL) b) An outline of differences in the basis of consolidation for accounting and regulatory purposes, with a brief description of the entities within the group (a) that are fully consolidated; (b) that are given a deduction treatment; and (c) that are neither consolidated nor deducted (e.g. where the investment is risk-weighted).
+(a) Scope of Application

+a) The name of the top corporate entity in the group to which this guidelines applies

+First Security Islami Bank Limited (FSIBL)

+An outline of differences in the b) basis of consolidation for accounting and regulatory purposes, with brief description of the entities within the group (a) that are fully consolidated; (b) that are given a deduction treatment; and (c) that are neither consolidated nor where deducted (e.g. the investment is risk-weighted).

 The Financial Statement of the bank includes the financial statements of (i) First Security Islami Bank Limited and (ii) First Security Islami Capital & Investment Limited.

-A brief description of the Bank and its subsidiary is given below: First Security Islami Bank Limited The First Security Islami Bank Limited (FSIBL)' was incorporated in Bangladesh on 20 th August 1999 as a banking company under Companies Act 1994 to carry on banking business.
+A brief description of the Bank and its subsidiary is given below:

+First Security Islami Bank Limited

+The First Security Islami Bank Limited (FSIBL)' was incorporated in Bangladesh on 29th August 1999 as a banking company under Companies Act 1994 to carry on banking business.
 It obtained permission from Bangladesh Bank on 22 September 1999 to commence its business.
-The Bank went for public issue on 20 th July 2008.
-The Bank converted its banking operation into Islamic Banking based on Islamic Shari'ah from traditional banking operation on 01 st January 2009 after obtaining approval from honorable High Court, Ministry of Finance and Bangladesh Bank.
-Presently the Bank is operating its business through head office having 168 branches including 05 (Five) Agri branches, 128 (One hundred Twenty Eight) own ATM booths and 3640 employees all over Bangladesh.
-The Bank is listed with both the Stock Exchanges of the country, i.e. Dhaka Stock Exchange Limited (CSE).
-The principal activities of the bank are all kinds of commercial banking services to its customers through its branches following the provisions of the Bank Companies Act 1991(as amended in the year 2013), Bangladesh Bank's Directives and the principles of the Islamic Capital & Investment Limited a private company limited by shares has been formed and registered under the Gompanies Act, 1994 with the Registrar of Joint Stock Companies & Firms, Dhaka vide certificate of incorporation No. C- 88567/10 dated 02 rd December 2010.
-Bangladesh Securities and Exchange Commission Act, 1993.
-The First Security Islami Bank Limited holds 51% shares and 49% shares are held by other individuals.
-The company's reporting period is January To December.
-The main objective of the company is carry on business of stock broker/dealers in relation to shares and securities dealings and other services as menti
+The Bank went for public issue on 20th July 2008.
+The Bank converted its banking operation into Islamic Banking based on Islamic Shari'ah from traditional banking operation on 01st January 2009 after obtaining approval from honorable High Court, Ministry of Finance and Bangladesh Bank.
+Presently the Bank is operating its business through head office having 177 branches including 05 (Five) Agri branches, 139 (One hundred Thirty Nine) own ATM booths and 3896 employees all over Bangladesh.
+The Bank is listed with both the Stock Exchanges of the country, i.e. Dhaka Stock Exchange Limited (DSE) and Chittagong Stock Exchange Limited (CSE).
+The principal activities of the bank are all kinds of commercial banking services to its customers through its branches following the provisions of the Bank Companies Act 1991(as amended in the year 2013), Bangladesh Bank's Directives and the principles of the Islamic Shari'ah.